Last Updated on April 1, 2021 by Nina Ahmedow

 If, at some point on your trip, you go to Prasoudi beach you can have vegan food there as well.
 There are only two restaurants/bars there.
 It’s quite a difficult beach to get to but well worth it.
 When we were hungry we went for the place with the better view.
 The owner was very helpful in letting me know what vegan options they had.
 The food was decent but totally overshadowed by the incredible view.

-Taking a stroll through Corfu Town, we walked past an ice cream place that offered vegan options.
+Taking a stroll through Corfu Town, we walked past a patisserie that offered vegan ice cream – Bohotis.
 Needless to say, I had to try it, and it was surprisingly good.
 It was not too sweet and tasted really good.
-Unfortunately, I don’t remember which flavors I had, nor, and this is much worse, the name of the place.
-If anyone knows them, please leave a comment with their name.
+Unfortunately, I don’t remember which flavors I had, but they have a few sorbets.

 In 2018, there was a new vegetarian café in Corfu called Aubergine Café.
 I had to go there for breakfast the morning I arrived.
 Unfortunately, the only vegan breakfast option was a “fruit salad.”
 It ended up being a few slices of fruit which were definitely not worth the 5 euros I had to pay.
 I didn’t go back as I self-catered for the next days, but it’s possible that their lunch and dinner options are better.